Pad Thai is one of our FAVORITE takeout dishes. It’s on weekly repeat around here!

-It starts with tamarind, which gives the sauce bold color and a classic Pad Thai flavor.
+This recipe starts with tamarind, which gives the sauce bold color and a classic Pad Thai flavor.
 The tamarind is mixed with coconut aminos, coconut sugar, chili garlic sauce, lime juice, and Vegetarian Fish Sauce (optional), creating the perfect balance of sweet, salty, spicy, and umami.

-Next, bites of tofu are gently sautéed in oil to add a delicious dose of protein (16.6 grams per serving!) to the meal.
+Bites of tofu are gently sautéed in oil to add a delicious dose of protein (16.6 grams per serving!) to the meal.
 Garlic and chili flake add heat and pops of flavor!

 Rice noodles are soaked briefly in hot water, then tossed together with the sauce, green onions, bean sprouts, and peanuts.
 Serious swoon.